Who is the tl;dr sec community?

 Get your fill of avocado toast and #disrupting the #statusquo at our Series A machine learning on the blockchain dating startup.
 See [here] for details.

-In order for you to better evaluate the ROI of your sponsorship, tl;dr sec is willing to provide the following metrics for the issues you sponsor:
+In order for you to better evaluate the ROI of your sponsorship, tl;dr sec will provide the following metrics for the issues you sponsor:

 - The number of unique users who opened the email